Less is More: Towards Simple Graph Contrastive Learning: Feature noise and structural noise

 \section{Feature noise and structural noise}

 As we have envisioned in the previous section, we motivate the model design aiming for noise reduction.
 Any graph dataset naturally consists of two pieces of information: \emph{features} and the \emph{graph structure}.
 We formalize earlier discussions and associate each with a notion of ``noise''.
 We analyze their correlations, in alignment with the objective of noisy reduction as discussed in the previous section.
+Let $\widetilde{\bA}_\calG$ be the normalized adjacency matrix.
+For a matrix $\bM$, we use $\bM_i$ to denote the $i$-th row vector of $\bM$.